-- Called after the server has daemonized and dropped privileges.
+- Called after the server has daemonized and before privileges are dropped.

 - Reset system status

 - General-purpose upgrade called once when loading the startup datastore

 - Transaction callbacks which are invoked for two reasons: validation requests or commits.
 These callbacks are further described in transactions section.